-For occasions when I want something smaller and more transportable, I have a Sony A6000 with a 16-50mm power zoom lens.
-I also have the Sony 55-210mm f4.5-6.3 lens for longer work.
+For occasions when I want something smaller and more transportable, I have a Sony A6000 with a 16-50 mm power zoom lens.
+I also have the Sony 55-210 mm f4.5-6.3 lens for longer work.
+This is particularly good for street photography, especially with the flip-up viewer.

 For processing, I use Photoshop CS4, the Nik Collection of filters; Imagenomic Noiseware and Photomatix.
 The starting point is always using raw files.
 For printing, I use an Epson R2880.